 Whether you’re a new musician who is just getting started or a veteran who has been in the game for a while, if you want to learn how to utilize the massive video streaming platform that is YouTube then you’re in the right place.
 From setting up your artist channel and creating videos, to optimizing keywords and interacting with your audience, this article will be a step-by-step guide to YouTube for musicians.

 Customize Your YouTube Channel

-The first thing’s first, you need to make sure that your channel is set up and customized.
-This can be done by uploading a profile picture and channel banner, adding a short channel description, as well as making sure all possible social media and music streaming links are on your page (ie. Instagram, Twitter, Spotify, Tik Tok).
-Though quite simple, this step can help fans and listeners easily find out more information about you and your music as well as where they can find you on social media!
+First thing’s first, you need to make sure that your channel is set up and customized.
+This can be done by uploading a profile picture and channel banner, adding a short channel description, and making sure all possible social media and music streaming links are on your page (i.e. Instagram, Twitter, Spotify, Tik Tok).
+This simple step can help fans and listeners easily find out more information about you and your music as well as where they can find you on social media!

 If you’ve already done these steps and have a published video on your channel, you can select a channel trailer or featured video to spotlight on your homepage.
 This will allow watchers to see what kind of content/ music you create, making them more likely to subscribe.

 Playlists allow you to curate a collection of videos from both your channel and other channels.
 What is great about this feature is that you can organize your channel by sorting and grouping your videos and similar videos from other creators.
 Playlists also show up as a separate search result, so your content is even more discoverable!

 To create a new playlist, just tap the “Add to” button under whichever video you’d like to add.
 Then, select “Create New Playlist“.
 Type the name you want to feature and click “Create” and we’re all done!

 When beginning to make video content, you might be tempted to do covers of popular songs or trending artists within your music niche.
 However, there is a whole plethora of video ideas that can also help draw in an eager audience.
 Some examples are: